6310520066/attack-CN351/README.md

 ### Requirements

-1. Choose 3 methods in chapter 21 from D. Stuttard and M. Pinto, "The Web Application Hacker's Handbook", 2E.Implement and demonstrate your chosen methods.
+1. Choose 3 methods in chapter 21 from D. Stuttard and M. Pinto, "The Web Application Hacker's Handbook", 2E.
+2. Implement and demonstrate your chosen methods.

 ## Getting Started